lcalmbach/pii-toolbox/README.md

 ## Configuration File Format

-The configuration file is a JSON file where each column in the dataset that requires pseudonymization is defined.
+The configuration file is a JSON file where each column in the dataset that requires anonymization is defined.
 Below is an example:

 ```json
 {